 For 34-years the Newport area was without its own council, after local government reorganisation abolished the historic Newport Borough in 1974.

 However, in 2006 when the Isle of Wight Council declared its intention to levy a local precept in Newport for parish type works, a number of local people set about seeking the emparishment of the town area.
 Sufficient petition signatures to emparish the entire area were acquired from residents by August 2006, which the Isle of Wight Council then submitted to Government with their support.

-In November 2007 the Government announced its agreement and Newport Parish Council (now known as Newport & Carisbrooke Parish Council) was established from April 2008, with elections one month later.
+In November 2007 the Government announced its agreement and Newport Parish Council (now known as Newport & Carisbrooke Community Council) was established from April 2008, with elections one month later.

 Your parish councillors are here to help and to represent you.
 Find out what they do by reading the agendas and minutes and how you can have your say in local matters.
 If we aren’t the correct authority to deal with your query, we will happily point you in the right direction, and represent you if necessary.
 You can contact the parish clerk Here.